-The company also has assets in fields operated by co-venturers, including Heidrun, Visund, Oseberg, Troll, Grane, Alvheim and Huldra.
+The company also has assets in fields operated by co-venturers, including Heidrun, Visund, Oseberg, Troll, Grane and Alvheim.

-ConocoPhillips is one of the world's largest independent exploration and production (E&P) companies, based on proved reserves and production of liquids and natural gas.
-Headquartered in Houston, Texas, ConocoPhillips has operations in almost 30 countries and more than 16,000 employees as of May 1, 2012.
+ConocoPhillips is the world's largest independent exploration and production (E&P) company, based on proved reserves and production of liquids and natural gas.
+Headquartered in Houston, Texas, ConocoPhillips has operations in 17 countries and approximately 13,300 employees.

 Read more on ConocoPhillips.com.